Amanda Alder Dance Academy runs over 60 classes a week with just over 550 children attending.

 Today Amanda Alder Dance Academy Ltd runs over 60 classes per week with around 550 children attending class.

-Lorna started ballet at the age of 4 with the Celia Benson School of Dance.
-At 15 she took up some new styles of dance, starting tap and jazz classes at Amanda Alder Dance Academy.
-Since wanting to become a dance teacher she has completed her ballet DDI qualification at Janet Marshall Dance Studios in cheltenham and is going on to complete her qualifications in tap.
-She now teaches ballet, tap and street dance for Amanda Alder Dance Academy and would love to eventually own her own dance school!
+Lorna started dancing at the age of 4 with the Celia Benson School of Dance, doing ballet.
+Later on she took up some new styles of dance with Amanda Alder Dance Academy, starting tap and jazz classes - Lorna has a real love for tap, it's one of her favourite styles!
+Knowing she has always wanted to teach, she then went to The Janet Marshall Dance Studios in Cheltenham to complete her ISTD teacher training qualifications.
+She now teaches ballet, tap, modern and street dance for Amanda Alder Dance Academy and would love to eventually have her own dance school!